JeanLucPons/BTCCollider/README.md

 # Notes on DP method tradeoff

-This picture illustrates the overhead you get according to the number of random walk and the number of distinguished bits.
-All experimental points (red points) are averaged on 1000 collisions.
+This picture illustrates the overhead you get according to the number of random walks running in parallel and the number of distinguished bits.
+All experimental points (red points) are averaged over 1000 collisions.
 The green curve is the natural average of the birthday paradox without using DP method (DP0).
+The total number of iteration is the total number of evaluation of the F function of all walks.
 Significant overhead of memory and time (+10%) appears  when dp > n/2 - log2(nbWalk) - 2, for n bits collision.
 BTCCollider compute DP using the following code, DP can be set manually using -d option:
 ```